openimages/dataset/README.md

 Overall, there are [600 distinct classes with a bounding box](https://storage.googleapis.com/openimages/2017_07/classes-bbox.txt) attached to at least one image.
 Of these, [545 classes are considered trainable](https://storage.googleapis.com/openimages/2017_07/classes-bbox-trainable.txt) (the intersection of the 600 boxable classes with the 5000 image-level trainable classes).

+The team at [Algorithmia](https://algorithmia.com/) created an [in-depth object detection tutorial](https://blog.algorithmia.com/deep-dive-into-object-detection-with-open-images-using-tensorflow/) that walks through how to use the provided bounding box annotations to create a useful object detection model with Tensorflow.

 ### Data Formats

 The data tarballs contain the following files: